A Guide to Equipment for Underwater Hockey

 Sticks - As little as 10 years ago most people were making their own sticks from wood, but there are now a range of modern plastic sticks that are effective, durable and maintenance free.
 You'll need a black and a white stick, but they're always sold as a pair and most types are available in left handed versions too.
 Plastic sticks are obviously more expensive than making your own so it's worth trying a few types before buying - just ask other club members to try theirs.
 The main suppliers are Bent Fish, Snorkel Battle Extreme (in NZ) and the BOA Shop (for Dorsal sticks).

 Gloves - The glove is there to protect your hand from scraping along the pool bottom and from getting bumped by the puck.
 It's pretty easy to make your own glove and only takes about an hour.
 One of our club members sells kits which contain everything you need except food colouring if you want a jazzy colour (for competitions the glove has to be a different colour to the sticks and the puck).
 Some of the places that sell sticks also sell gloves in different sizes and colours, but ask around before buying as some people have been disappointed with gloves they've bought.
-It's worth noting that a lot of hockey gloves are built around a simple cotton inner and this isn't the most robust material to keep getting wet.
-Some have started using nylon or polypropelyne gloves as an alternative base but it's still a bit early to tell if this gives them a longer life.
+It's worth noting that a lot of hockey gloves were built around a simple cotton inner and this isn't the most robust material to keep getting wet.
+This is now replaced by using nylon or polypropelyne gloves as this gives them a longer life.

 Swimwear - Should be designed for swimming in, not sunbathing, splashing around in the shallows or playing beach volleyball.
 That generally means one piece suits for the ladies and non-baggy shorts for the gents.